Prudentnavigator/PrivateChatRoom-Server/README.md

 users can potentially be stored and read (encrypted or not) by third parties.
 This poses a risk to privacy, as private communications should be private.
-PrivateChatRoom-Server allows you to be in control of your own server, so you can communicate with your family or friends over the internet freely.
+PrivateChatRoom-Server allows you to be in control of your own server, so you can communicate with your family, friends or business partners over the internet freely.

 It is designed to be used with the "PrivateChatRoom-App" but can be used with ones own client application by connecting to the server via the